Cereal: Planting

 In the tropics, warm-season cereals can be grown at any time of the year.
 In temperate zones, these cereals can only be grown when there is no frost.
 Most cereals are planted in tilled soils, which reduces weeds and breaks up the surface of a field.
 Most cereals need regular water in the early part of their life cycle.
 Rice is commonly grown in flooded fields, though some strains are grown on dry land.
 Other warm climate cereals, such as sorghum, are adapted to arid conditions.

 Cool-season cereals are grown mainly in temperate zones.
 These cereals often have both winter varieties for autumn sowing, winter dormancy, and early summer harvesting, and spring varieties planted in spring and harvested in late summer.
 Winter varieties have the advantage of using water when it is plentiful, and permitting a second crop after the early harvest.
 They flower only in spring as they require vernalization, exposure to cold for a specific period, fixed genetically.
 Spring crops grow when it is warmer but less rainy, so they may need irrigation.

 Growth

 Fusarium graminearum damages many cereals, here wheat, where it causes wheat scab (right).

 Cereal strains are bred for consistency and resilience to the local environmental conditions.
-The greatest constraints on yield are plant diseases, especially rusts (mostly the Puccinia spp.) and powdery mildews.
+The greatest constraint on yield are plant diseases, especially rusts (mostly the Puccinia spp.) and powdery mildews.
 Fusarium head blight, caused by Fusarium graminearum, is a significant limitation on a wide variety of cereals.
 Other pressures include pest insects and wildlife like rodents and deer.
 In conventional agriculture, some farmers apply fungicides or pesticides.